diogovalentte/homarr-iframes/README.md

 # IMPORTANT!

-- This API doesn't have any authentication system, so anyone who can access the API will be able to get all information from the API routes, like your Vikunja tasks, Linkwarden bookmarks, etc. You can add an authentication portal like [Authelia](https://github.com/authelia/authelia) or [Authentik](https://github.com/goauthentik/authentik) in front of the API to secure it, this is how I do it.
+- This project doesn't have any authentication system, so anyone who can access the API will be able to get all information from the API routes, like your Vikunja tasks, Linkwarden bookmarks, etc. You can add an authentication portal like [Authelia](https://github.com/authelia/authelia) or [Authentik](https://github.com/goauthentik/authentik) in front of the project to secure it, that's how I do it.